MeganMFisher/material-ui-demo/README.md

         );
 ```

 Below your return create a dialog component with title equal to 'Are you sure you want to delete this?', modal equal to false, open equal to this.state.open, and onRequestClose equal to this.handle close.
-You can look up what each of these do at http://www.material-ui.com/#/components/dialog.

 Add actions equal to actions and in the next step we will create the actions.